If you’re looking for the smallest Chromebooks on the market, you’re in for a really big treat. (Heh. See what I did there?)

 - Heavier and larger size compared to others on this list

-Overall thoughts: The Dell 11 is a very unique Chromebook in its own right.
+Overall thoughts: The Dell 11 is a unique Chromebook in its own right.
 The military standards make this one tough laptop, but those added protective features make it heavier and bulkier overall.
 It’s really a tradeoff.
 If you’re always moving and need a laptop, this is probably something you should consider as it’s durable, but not overly huge.

 Check out the Dell 11 on amazon.